Simonster1999/group-02-web/README.md

 * Login/Registration

 From the login screen, the user can choose to register a parent account.
 This prompts them to choose a username and account password.
 After completing the registration form, the user can log in using the credentials they chose when registering.
 When logging into an already existing account the user can select to log in as a parent or child.
-To user will or will not have access to special parent functionalities depending on whether or not they logged in as a parent.
+The user will or will not have access to special parent functionalities depending on whether or not they logged in as a parent.

 * Children

 When logged in as a parent, the user can go to this view to see a list of all connected child accounts.
 The parent can also create a new child account from this menu.
 This way, all child accounts will be connected to a parent from the moment they are created.

-* Calendar

-This is the first page the user sees when logging in.
-The user can see all the days of the month, and a quick overview of the amount of tasks they have for a certain day, and have the option to select a certain day for a more detailed view.

 * Quest log

-The quest log page displays a list of all available chores for the currently selected date along with the amount of currency received for completing it and a chore description text.
+The quest log page displays a calendar, and lists all available chores for the currently selected date along with the amount of currency received for completing it and a chore description text.
 Every quest has an icon displayed next to it, selected by the parent from a handful of available icons when creating the quest.
 Each quest can be marked as complete by clicking the “quest complete” button.

 * Rewards